lindellcarternyc/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) `.forEach` & `.map` are both Higher order functions and methods on the Array.prototype, both of which take a callback function with the same three arguments (`item`, `index`, `array`). `.forEach` DOES NOT automatically return a new array; instead it simply calls the callback function on each member of an array until it has processed each item or a error is thrown. `.map` DOES return a new array where each element is a transformation of the original data using the callback provided.

 2. Explain the difference between a callback and a higher order function.
+A higher order function is a function that receives a function as an argument or returns a function for later use.
+A callback is a function that is passed to another function for later execution.

 3. What is closure?
+Closure is the concept / tool of capturing values from parent scopes.

 4. Describe the four rules of the 'this' keyword.
+  1. Window / Global binding - In the global scope `this` is bound to the window/global object - except in `strict` mode, where it's undefined.
+  2. Implicit binding - `this` is implicitly bound to the object that calls the function that references it.
+  3. New binding - When used in a constructor function `this` refers to each new created instance of the object created by that constructor
+  4. Explicit binding - Using the `.call`, `.apply`, or `.bind` function explicitly binds `this` to the object passed into that function.

 5. Why do we need super() in an extended class?
+  We need `super()` to ensure that a child inherits the the attributes and methods of it's parent.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.